Georgia – Khulo Valley Heliskiing

 - All necessary flight and border permits for the heliski operation

-- All local transfers, such as from and to Batumi airport
+- All local transfers, such as from and to Tbilisi airport with a local driver and guide

 Not Included in the Price

-- Travel from central Europe to Batumi with Turkish Airlines – from 450 EUR
+- Travel from central Europe to Tbilisi with Lufthansa (from 500 EUR)

 - Activities not listed in the program